instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 }
 ```

 Each message requires answer.
-Answer can carry some payload(e.g. answering with [SDP Answer] to [SDP Offer]), Error, or just noting, which just means that message reached destination and was processed.
+Answer can carry some payload (e.g. answering with [SDP Answer] to [SDP Offer]), error, or just noting, which just means that message reached destination and was processed.

 ### Signalling Protocol considerations